2005 Pengkalan Pasir by-election: Background

 Hanafi Mamat was born in Kg Padang Tokla Pasir Mas Kelantan.
 He attended Sultan Ibrahim Primary School till 1966 and proceeded to Sultan Ibrahim Secondary School in 1967.
 After graduating from University of East London (formerly known North East London Polytechnic) he joined the Survey and Mapping Department Malaysia serving as a district surveyor and assistant director in the states of Pahang, Terengganu and Kelantan.
 He resigned from government service in 1990 to contest for the Pasir Mas Parliamentary seat for Barisan Nasional (BN) but lost.
-He was UMNO youth division chief then.
+Then, he was UMNO youth division chief and the UMNO Youth Malaysia EXCO.

 In the 2004 general election, Barisan Nasional (BN) won 21 out of 45 seats in the Kelantan state assembly, a major setback for PAS, whose stronghold had always been Kelantan.
 PAS now governed the state with a thin three-seat majority in the state assembly.
 Wan Abdul Aziz's passing reduced that majority to two, and if BN wins the seat, PAS will govern by a one-seat majority.

 However, BN's history of by-elections in Kelantan has not been favourable — of the 15 by-elections held there, BN has won only once.
 Out of the 11 elections held for the Pengkalan Pasir (formerly known as Bandar Pasir Mas) seat, BN won thrice — in the 1978, 1982 and 1986 general elections.
 In the 2004 general election, Wan Abdul Aziz defeated Hanafi by 55 votes, making the seat one of the most contested in the nation.

 Before nominations commenced, the UMNO-owned New Straits Times newspaper noted that both parties had already eagerly begun campaigning, with banners and posters erected.
 Although this is technically illegal, neither side has bothered to condemn this practice.
 The only period of time where it is legal to campaign is between nomination day and polling day — slightly more than a week.

 Both parties selected their candidates internally as is the norm, without primary elections, with Prime Minister Abdullah Ahmad Badawi of UMNO reportedly having decided on the BN candidate.
 The candidates' identities were announced on the eve of nomination day.
 However, it was not known if Ibrahim Ali would contest the seat, as although he had expressed interest, none of the major newspapers in Malaysia (most of which are owned by parties in BN) confirmed rumours that he would run.
 Ibrahim was formerly a Member of Parliament for the seat of Pasir Mas in Kelantan, and unsuccessfully ran for the seat in the 2004 general election.
 He was also a UMNO division chief before leaving the party.